dsyer/spring-oauth2-integration-tests/README.md

 * mappings - changes the default values for the endpoint paths and the protected resource paths

+* approval - an auth server with granular approvals (per scope)

+* form - an auth server that accepts form-based client authentication

+* client - a simple client app

+The client is wired to the other servers as long as they run on the default port of 8080.

 ## Building and Running